yleeyilin/tp/docs/UserGuide.md

 #### Redoing a command : `redo`

-Redoes an action so that you can reverse any unintentional uses of the `undo` command.
+Redoes the most recent undo action so that you can easily revert any unintentional uses of the `undo` command that you made in PoochPlanner.

 Format: <br>
 `/redo`